finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

         date_id = 'date_id_example' # str | Identifier of the date to be removed

         try:
-            # [EARLY ACCESS] DeleteDateFromCalendar: Remove a date from a calendar
+            # DeleteDateFromCalendar: Remove a date from a calendar
             api_response = await api_instance.delete_date_from_calendar(scope, code, date_id)
             pprint(api_response)
         except ApiException as e: